1delta-DAO/docs/margin-aggregation.md

     2. We can now borrow 80% of the $4,000 ($3,2000) in USDC the we supplied, we borrow $3,000
     3. We repay the swap pool with the obtained $3,000 in USDC

 All sub-steps in step 2. happen within the same transaction.
-As such, there is no more manual looping when trying to buuild a leveraged position when using lending protocols.
-The follwoing chart summarizes the interactions with the lender.
+As such, there is no more manual looping when trying to build a leveraged position when using lending protocols.
+The following chart summarizes the interactions with the lender.

 ![Abstract Account Flow](./assets/abstract-account-flow.png)